molant/sonar-tools/README.md

 This is a collection of small scripts that use `sonar` that could be reused in different scenarios.

+* [`crawler`][crawler] can be used to scan a list of websites stored in a text file where each line is a URL.

 ## Building the project

 1. Clone this project locally.
-2. `npm install` all the dependencies.
+1. `npm install` all the dependencies.
-3. `npm run build` to compile the source code.
+1. `npm run build` to compile the source code.

 The output files will be in the `dist` folder.